ibm-cloud-docs/vpc/vsi_is_profiles.md

 {: #compute}

 Compute profiles are best for workloads with intensive CPU demands, such as high web traffic workloads, production batch processing, and front-end web servers.
 The Compute profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
 The following table shows all Compute profiles that are available for &reg; x86-64.

+The 4th generation compute profiles (cx4) are available in the Dallas (us-south) region for customers with special access.
+For more information about the capabilities of the new profiles, see [General purpose instance profiles - Intel Gen 4](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen4-intel&interface=ui).
+{: preview}

 The following table shows all compute profiles that are available for x86-64.